clvcooke-academic/clvcooke-academic.github.io/_pages/about.md

 Research Overview
 ======
 How can we improve learning and memory in **students** and **older adults**?
-How can **public health interventions** change beliefs and increase preventative health behaviors?
-How can we motivate individuals to take action to address **climate change**?
+How can we change **health beliefs and behaviors** to help people protect themselves and others?
+How can we motivate people to take action to address **climate change**?

 These diverse real-world challenges are unified by common cognitive and neural mechanisms.
-My research on **learning, memory, and motivation** reveals these underlying mechanisms to inspire interventions.
+I study the fundamental processes of **learning, memory, and motivation** to inspire interventions.
 I translate findings from controlled experiments in the lab to impactful real-world settings.

 I'm interested in how our **cognitive context**— including factors like brain state, emotion, age, and social identity— shapes *how* and *what* we learn.
-My research program combines functional neuroimaging, behavioral experiments, and large-scale field studies.
+My research program combines functional neuroimaging, behavioral experiments, and large-scale online field studies.
 I curate a metaphorical *intervention toolbox* filled with flexible, generalizable strategies that can be used to improve **learning, belief updating, and behavior change** across domains.